Andropogon gayanus: Environmental impacts

 Gamba grass forms dense patches, out-competing native species and altering ecosystems.
 Areas of dense infestation have a significantly higher fire risk than native pastures.
 It is highly resistant to both cutting and fire, and ungrazed tussocks can generate very intense fires, leading to loss of tree cover and long-term environmental damage.
 It replaces native grasses, reducing natural biodiversity on ungrazed land.
 Being highly invasive, it can move into conservation areas, semi-urban residential land and mining leases.

 This has led to its declaration as a noxious species, officially being declared a "Weed of national significance" in Australia since 2012.
-Western Australia, the Northern Territory and Queensland all have state legislation which prohibits planting of new plants and requires land managers to control infestations.
+Western Australia, the Northern Territory, and Queensland all have state legislation which prohibits planting of new plants and requires land managers to control infestations.

 Northern Territory

 Gamba grass was introduced into the Northern Territory of Australia in 1931 for trial as cattle feed.
-There are now large swathes of the plant over 532,900 hectares between Darwin and Katherine.
-Gamba grass already accounts for as much as 20% of Litchfield National Park, around 30,000 hectares of the 144,000-hectare park, contributing to worsening fire seasons.
-Researchers estimate that this will increase to as much as 30% by 2033, a major threat to the park's future due to extreme fire risk.
-Conservationist Mitch Hart has described gamba grass as a "triple threat" to people's lives, the economy and the potential destruction of Australia's northern savanna.
+By 2024 there were large swathes of the plant over 532,900 ha between Darwin and Katherine.
+As of December 2025, despite ongoing efforts to kill it off, gamba grass covered around 30,000 ha of the 144,000 ha Litchfield National Park, contributing to worsening fire seasons.
 Two zones of management have been declared.
 Class A requires eradication and class B requires growth and spread to be controlled.
-The Gamba Army, a partnership between the Northern Territory Government and Territory NRM are working to control spread in priority areas.
+The Gamba Army, a partnership between the Northern Territory Government and Territory NRM have been working to control spread in priority areas.
+However, federal funding for the Gamba Army is due to end in June 2026.